wp-plugins/booking/trunk/readme.txt

  * Possibility to define any custom "Start date" of bookings listing in Calendar Overview mode at Navigation toolbar instead of only Current date/month.
  * Change the "New bookings" parameter selection from the button to selectbox in the Extended Filter tab at Booking Listing page.
  * Automatically set specific "Radio button" as checked in the "Booking dates" and the "Creation dates" parameters at the Filters tab if specific dates or other option is selected.
- * Using the Bootstrap CSS for the booking form.
+ * Using the BS CSS for the booking form.
  * New Welcome page.
  * New "Get Started" panel.
  * Prevent of submitting the booking form with the same CAPCTCHA after refreshing the page with old data.